 Learn about how 4xx codes specify issues at the client's end.

-- Can be used as a response to any request method
+- 4xx codes can be used as a response to any request method.

-- Origin server should include an explanation and the explanation which should be displayed by User-Agent, with the exception of a
+- Origin server should include an explanation which should be displayed by User-Agent, with the exception of a

 The following are common 4xx codes and their definitions:

 401 Unauthorized (RFC 7235)

 The request was not sent with the proper authentication credentials

 - Server must send with at least one challenge in the form of a

 - Client may send a second request with the same credentials and then if the challenge is identical to the one before, an entity will be provided by the server to help the client find what credentials are needed.